samkeen/aws-cdk-python-lambda-apigateway/README.md

-# Lambda with ApiGateway
+# Lambda with ApiGateway via AWS CDK

 This is a very simple example of using AWS CDK to define in Python ([Python >= 3.7.1](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)) a Lambda function with APIGateway.
-The function simply queries and SQS queue for its attributes when called.
+The function simply queries and SQS queue for the queue's attributes when called.

 ## Installing the CDK CLI

 ```bash